 Q1A.
 DEB model of helminth infection

 Dynamic energy budget (DEB) theory uses simple, quantitative mechanistic rules and allometric scaling (i.e. body size relationships) for the intake and use of energy by living organisms31.
 Over thirty years of theoretical and empirical studies demonstrate the accuracy, utility, and flexibility of this modeling approach31–34.
-The universal currency of DEB models is biomass.
-In particular, DEBs offer a framework simultaneously to quantify the complex interactions among resources, hosts, and parasites35–38, but to date host-parasite DEBs have been limited to invertebrate hosts and simple representations of immune function.
-For example, set of DEB models were developed by Cressler et al. to predict microbial abundance and immune responses of an invertebrate host under conditions of differing resource overlap and prioritization35.
+In particular, DEBs provide a framework to quantify the complex interactions among resources, hosts, and parasites35–38, but to date host-parasite DEBs have been limited to invertebrate hosts and simple representations of immune function.
+For example, a set of DEB models were developed by Cressler et al. to predict microbial abundance and immune responses of an invertebrate host under conditions of differing resource overlap and prioritization35.
 Their model shows that if parasite energy needs take precedence, parasite load will increase with intake rate (Fig 2A), but if resources preferentially go to immune responses, parasite load will peak at low intake rates (Fig 2B)35.
 The implications of these different outcomes are great; high resource conditions will reduce infection under immune priority, but increase infection under pathogen priority.
 DEB models offer a robust way to determine the outcomes of complex biological interactions and, in particular, offer enormous potential for improving understanding within-host dynamics of vertebrate hosts.
 I will build a novel DEB model characterizing helminth infection in a vertebrate host to explore the implications of interactions among host nutrition, immune function, and parasite load for individual health.

 Dr. Cressler is now a formal collaborator on the project and together we have recently parameterized a working DEB model that fits the biology of a mouse in program R. Our model includes aspects of mouse physiology (e.g. asymptotic growth, demand-driven feeding), parasite-load dependent feedback on food intake and digestive efficiency (Fig 1C), innate and adaptive immune defenses, and both tolerance and resistance feedbacks (Fig 1D).
 As observed in our preliminary study (Fig. 3), the model allows mice to increase feeding in response to infection, up to a physiological limit (also informed by our preliminary ingestion data).
 Resistance involves energetically expensive defenses (e.g. lymphocyte proliferation, antibody production) to reduce parasite burden.
-Tolerance involves maintaining health despite a given parasite burden, but also require energy (e.g., repairing GI tract damage)39,40.
+Tolerance involves maintaining health despite a given parasite burden, but also requires energy (e.g., repairing GI tract damage)39,40.
 These processes are not mutually exclusive; resource supplementation often enhances both resistance and tolerance of hosts13.
 Distinguishing between resistance and tolerance responses is critical because of their potentially opposing effects on host health, resource dynamics and parasite loads.
 Our DEB model includes this crucial dichotomy and allows us to determine the optimal defense strategy for particular parasites and nutritional conditions. [insert example graph (Fig 4) showing protein vs host condition with three lines for no immune, resistance, and tolerance].